 Trade and Industry

 Afghanistan is endowed with natural resources, including extensive deposits of natural gas, petroleum, coal, copper, chromite, talc, barites, sulfur, lead, zinc, iron ore, salt, and precious and semiprecious stones.
 Unfortunately, ongoing instability in certain areas of the country, remote and rugged terrain, and an inadequate infrastructure and transportation network have made mining these resources difficult, and there have been few serious attempts to further explore or exploit them.
-The first significant investment in the mining sector is expected to commence in 2008, for the development of the Aynak cooper deposit in east-central Afghanistan.
+The first significant investment in the mining sector is expected to commence in 2008, with the development of the Aynak copper deposit in east-central Afghanistan.
 This project tender, awarded to a Chinese firm and valued at over $2.5 billion, is the largest international investment in Afghanistan to date.
-The Ministry of Mines also plans to move forward with oil, gas, and possibly iron ore tenders in 2008.
+The Ministry of Mines also plans to move forward with oil, gas, and possibly iron ore tenders in 2009.